Euro leaders to renew reform pledges at "pit stop" summit

 The other priority is the transformation of the ESM bailout fund into a European Monetary Fund and its role in sovereign debt restructuring if a government is forced to ask for help.

-Some countries, including Germany, insist restructuring should be automatic on asking for a bailout, while others favor more discretion.
+Some countries, including Germany, insist restructuring should be automatic on asking for a bailout, while others favour more discretion.

 The leaders will also be asked to say what they think about a euro zone fiscal capacity — a pool of money just for the euro area — an idea that French President Emmanuel Macron supports but German Chancellor Angela Merkel is cool to.

-“What would be its main purposes (e.g. macroeconomic stabilization, support to investment and employment, promotion of structural reforms)?
+“What would be its main purposes (e.g. macroeconomic stabilisation, support to investment and employment, promotion of structural reforms)?
 Should it be part ...of the EU budget or an instrument outside the EU budget?” the agenda note said.
+(Reporting By Jan Strupczewski; editing by John Stonestreet)